 Private label is a method of selling your own branded products on Amazon.
 It is, in my humble opinion, the most profitable way to make money on Amazon.

 Is there free training for new Amazon sellers?

 Absolutely.
 Here at Jungle Scout, we offer a ton of free information for people who are interested in selling products on Amazon.
 Our own Lenny Smith has a training video and article to show you how to get started with selling your own branded products on Amazon.
 Just click the link below.

 And that’s pretty much the Amazon seller registration process in a nut shell.
 Pretty simple, right?
 Hopefully you now have a pretty strong handle on how it works.
-Don’t forget, here at Jungle Scout we offer tons of free resources for those looking to start an Amazon business.
+Don’t forget, Jungle Scout is all-in-one platform for selling on Amazon and has tons of free resources for those looking to start an Amazon business.

 If you have any questions or want to know a little bit more about how to start an Amazon business, please feel free to leave a comment below.

 See you soon!